 The Robert Noyce Scholarship program, authorized under the National Science Foundation Authorization Act, seeks to encourage talented science, technology, engineering, and mathematics (STEM) majors to become elementary, middle, and high school teachers by offering tuition scholarships of $15,000 per year for up to two years.
 The scholarship will be awarded annually to qualified Trinity seniors [...]
 More

-This merit scholarship is offered annually in the name of the TGF founders, to a single recipient who has demonstrated excellence and outstanding dedication in a field of study that falls within an environmental field of a school or department.
-It was the hope of the founders, as it is the hope of the current membership of Theodore Gordon Flyfishers, that the recipient will use this scholarship [...]
+The Theodore Gordon Flyfishers, Inc. Founders Fund Scholarship is offered annually to a single recipient who has demonstrated excellence and outstanding dedication in a field of study that falls within an environmental field of a school or department.
+It was the hope of the founders that the recipient will use this scholarship to assist his or her studies, and after graduation seek employment in [...]
 More

 The Truman D. Picard Scholarship is dedicated to the support of Native American students pursuing higher education in natural resources.
 Applicants must submit a letter of application, resume, three letters of recommendation and evidence of validated enrollment in a federally recognized tribe or Alaska Native Corporation, as established by the U.S. government (i.e. a photocopy of an enrollment [...]
 More

 We offer several career “pathways” for students and recent graduates in a variety of fields through the USDA Pathways Programs.
 These pathways include paid internships for current students, a training and development program for recent graduates of any qualifying educational institution, and a fellowship program for recent graduates with an advanced or professional degree.
 (Students interested in [...]
 More